- اتصل بنا

 2. Right to Contract

-Importantly, mostly all contracts entered into by parties within the UAE are valid.
-Without prejudice to the generality, there are certain contracts which may be declared void or voidable by the court, for example, any contract to commit a criminal act or any contract which is against the moral and public values of the country are void ab initio.
-Any contract signed by the party who does not have the capacity to contract will be null and void.
+A contract is said to be valid if it is legal in its essence and characterisation, issued by a person capable of signing, has legal object and cause and is not subject to a void condition.
+That said, there are certain contracts which may be void or voidable, for example, any contract to commit a criminal act or any contract which is against the moral and public values of the country is void ab initio.
+Any contract signed by the party who cannot contract will be null and void.

 5. Termination Provision

-Nothing is certain, but the uncertain and to be prepared for the unpredictable is your job.
-Hence, the provision like termination must be inserted in the contract allowing either party to terminate the contract mutually.
-This is in accordance with the UAE Civil Code which authorizes the parties to terminate the contract either by mutual consent or by courts order or operation of law.
+The termination clause is an important provision in the contract and should be reviewed thoroughly before signing.
+A termination clause is inserted in the contract allowing either party to terminate the contract mutually.
+This is per the UAE Civil Code which authorizes the parties to terminate the contract either by mutual consent or by court order or operation of law.

 The termination by mutual consent empowers the parties to terminate the contract due to non-performance of contractual obligations or breach of any provision or by mutual decision.
 Accordingly, the presence of a termination clause can prevent the parties to approach UAE courts for terminating any agreement and subsequently prevent legal and court expenses.